 How do additives work?

 Cold additives (Middle Distillate Flow Improvers) don’t dissolve paraffin crystals that have already formed in the red diesel.
 They work by modifying the crystal structure to ensure they decrease in size and don’t build up and form larger crystals which block the filters.

 Additional additives must only be added when the fuel temperature is higher than the crystal formation temperature (cloud point) otherwise they will not be able to alter the crystal structure.

-> The problem is, however, that during the production of red diesel, additives are already used to improve cold properties but in an extremely controlled environment at elevated temperatures.
-This makes it tricky to gage whether cold flow properties can be improved or not.
+The problem is, however, that during the production of red diesel, additives are already used to improve cold properties but in an extremely controlled environment at elevated temperatures.
+This makes it tricky to gauge whether cold flow properties can be improved or not.

-> The additive must be fully mixed to guarantee a regulated blend and any secondary treatment must be pre-diluted and free-flowing.
+The additive must be fully mixed to guarantee a regulated blend and any secondary treatment must be pre-diluted and free-flowing.

 Case by case

 Each case must be evaluated individually because the existing additive may have exhausted the sensitivity and response of the fuel to further additive treatment.